vuejs/docs/src/guide/best-practices/performance.md

 ```

 For applications using Vue Router, it is strongly recommended to use lazy loading for route components.
 Vue Router has explicit support for lazy loading, separate from `defineAsyncComponent`.
 See [Lazy Loading Routes](https://router.vuejs.org/guide/advanced/lazy-loading.html) for more details.

-### SSR / SSG

-Pure client-side rendering suffers from slow time-to-content.
-This can be mitigated with Server-Side Rendering (SSR) or Static Site Generation (SSG).
-Check out the [SSR Guide](/guide/scaling-up/ssr.html) for more details.

 ## Update Optimizations